 The water is removed from the food by vacuum.
 That process is the reason berries retain their original nutrition, good shape, color, and taste.
 All this process takes about 20-36 hours.

 5. Secondary drying.
 This part of the process is also called desorption drying, which means berries are dried to the required final humidity.
 This takes place under reduced pressure with simultaneous heating.
-The heat goes up only as high as 48 °C, so the final product is still considered a raw food.
-The final freeze-dried product contains about 1-4% moisture.
 Removing moisture and water from food keeps it from spoiling and gives it an extra-long shelf-life.
-Since most raw food is composed primarily of water, removing the water makes the food a lot lighter as well.
+Removing the water makes the food a lot lighter as well.
 All that is left are the berries, preserving all the vitamins, minerals, antioxidants, and other nutrients as the fresh berries.

 6. Packaging.
 When the product is dried sufficiently, it is sealed in a moisture-free package.
 When the package is secure, the product can have a years-long shelf-life.